 Georgia’s Helmet Law and Comparative Negligence

 Wearing a helmet is required for motorcycle riders in Georgia.
-If you were injured in an accident and were not wearing a helmet, your right to recover compensation from the other driver might be limited, even if the accident were entirely their fault.
+If you were injured in an accident and were not wearing a helmet, your right to recover compensation from the other driver might be limited, even if the accident was entirely their fault.
 If you suffered a head injury or other injury attributed to the fact that you weren’t wearing a helmet, your damages could be reduced by the percentage of fault attributed to not wearing a helmet.
 If a lack of a helmet is 50% or more responsible for causing the injury, then you can’t recover any compensation for the injury under Georgia law.
 For other injuries that were not affected by a lack of helmet (e.g., a broken leg), not wearing a helmet shouldn’t impact your ability to recover full compensation from the at-fault driver.